caderek/benny/README.md

 For more examples check out the [/examples](examples) folder.

 You can run all the examples locally if you want.
-Just remember to run `npm i` or `yarn` in the examples folder firs.
+Just remember to run `npm i` or `yarn` in the examples folder first.

 <a id="license"></a>